ds-palooza/hello-world/README.md

 ## This is a section

-This is the first sentenct.
+This is the first sentence.

+## This is another section

+This is the second sentence.